eeddaann/data-science-knowledge-representation/README.md

 # data-science topic modeling - Using data science for explaining what is data science..

+**note:** for viewing and playing with the results, [click here](http://nbviewer.jupyter.org/github/eeddaann/data-science-knowledge-representation/blob/86722160a5bf2bf4e278ab45a875f028000c187b/Untitled.ipynb)

 ### Data collection

 This project is based on "[Data Science Stack Exchange](https://datascience.stackexchange.com/)" - website which dedicated to questions and answers  about data science.